 Choose High-Efficiency Fixtures

 Increasing the efficiency of your home will save water, energy and money.
-Replace outdated, inefficient water fixtures in your bathroom with a high-efficiency model such as a WaterSense labelled fixture.
+Replace outdated, inefficient water fixtures in your bathroom with a high-efficiency model.
+Fixtures with a WaterSense label are tested for their efficiency, which can help you narrow down your choice.

 For even greater savings, you can also insulate your water pipes to reduce hot water delivery delay (and wasted water) experienced while waiting for water to run hot from the shower or faucets.